MichaelPilyavskiy/ReaScripts/Readme.md

 ##Scripts for [Cockos REAPER](http://reaper.fm)
 - Scripts written by Michael Pilyavskiy
-- Scripts moded by Michael Pilyavskiy
+- Scripts modded by Michael Pilyavskiy

 This repo is for developement.